frank26080115/OpenMV-Astrophotography-Gear/README.md

 When the user accepts the new location, the yellow crosshair will move to where the blue lines intersect.

+There is a secondary calibration mode that uses multiple points.
+When more points are registered, a circle-of-best-fit is calculated, and the center of the circle can be used as the new calibrated crosshair.

 Axis Wobble
 ===========